-Masai mare has several important nature and wildlife attractions located inside the park:
+What to see / Attractions in Masai Mara, Masai mara National Reserve has several important nature and wildlife attractions located inside the park:

 Ol Kinyei Conservancy

-Ol Kinyei Conservation is one of the most busy, popular ecosystems in Maasai Mara located around Serengeti and Maasai Mara eco-system, it was established in 2005 in partnership between 172 Maasai landowners and Porini Safari camps to set apart some land to be cattle free zones for the purpose of promoting wildlife conservation.
-Its unspoiled scenery with more diversified terrain along with rolling hills on the other.
+Ol Kinyei Conservation is one of the most busy and great What to see / Attractions in Masai Mara. popular ecosystems in Maasai Mara located around Serengeti and Maasai Mara eco-system, it was established in 2005 in partnership between 172 Maasai landowners and Porini Safari camps to set apart some land to be cattle free zones for the purpose of promoting wildlife conservation.
+Its unspoiled scenery with more diversified terrain making it a key What to see / Attractions in Masai Mara along with rolling hills on the other.
 It’s occupied by swamps and water streams not forgetting the Mara river that runs across between the two parks and also acts as boundary.

 It’s a wildlife conservancy that belongs to the local community of the Masaai locals is managed locally and it’s the largest conservancy in Maasai Mara harboring more animals including the big cats like lions and leopards.